mozilla-bteam/bmo/docs/en/rst/api/core/v1/product.rst

-is_active          boolean  A boolean indicating if the product is active. default_bug_type   string   The default type for bugs filed under this product. default_milestone  string   The name of the default milestone for the product. has_unconfirmed    boolean  Indicates whether the UNCONFIRMED bug status is
+is_active          boolean  A boolean indicating if the product is active. default_bug_type   string   The default type for bugs filed under this product. default_milestone  string   The name of the default milestone for the product. default_version    string   The name of the default version for the product. has_unconfirmed    boolean  Indicates whether the UNCONFIRMED bug status is
                             available for this product.
 classification     string   The classification name for the product.